achrafeh80/achrafeh80/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on cloud-native projects, DevOps pipelines, and modern web/mobile applications.

-🤝 I’m looking for help with optimizing CI/CD processes and deepening my expertise in scalable microservices architecture.

-🌱 I’m currently learning advanced Kubernetes orchestration, Helm, ArgoCD, and serverless cloud solutions (AWS, Azure).

-💬 Ask me about Python, Spring Boot, ERP integration, or how to get started with backend development and DevOps.

-⚡ Fun fact: I once taught Python and visual programming to high school students—and it was one of the most rewarding tech experiences I’ve had!
+👯 I’m looking to collaborate on cloud-native projects, DevOps pipelines, and modern web/mobile applications.<br>🤝 I’m looking for help with optimizing CI/CD processes and deepening my expertise in scalable microservices architecture.<br>🌱 I’m currently learning advanced Kubernetes orchestration, Helm, ArgoCD, and serverless cloud solutions (AWS, Azure).<br>💬 Ask me about Python, Spring Boot, ERP integration, or how to get started with backend development and DevOps.<br>⚡ Fun fact: I once taught Python and visual programming to high school students—and it was one of the most rewarding tech experiences I’ve had!

 ## 🌐 Socials: